danisharyanfahim/infinite-scroll/logs/README.txt

 besides this was just a test to make sure the infinite scroll and lazy loading worked properly before I implemented them into my blog, not an actual movies app
 -Use Lazy loading for the movie images
+-Make sure it works on mobile as well, so make it responsive -Show film length and format in hours and minutes
+-Add year of release searching as some of the features -No Results were found page if the number of movies is 0